jjwithanr/obsidian_bible_study/docs/Reading Journals/Perspectives/Perspectives8.md

 	- Partnership: collaboration between Western and Majority World churches and missions can yield much fruit.
 	- Unity: demonstrate the reconciling power of the gospel.
 	- Prayer: the state of the gospel changes by prayer.
-- *The motto of Operation World is ,"When man workds, man workds, but when man prays, God works.
+- *The motto of Operation World is ,"When man works, man works, but when man prays, God works.
 We can strategize, harmonize, dialogue, and worship—we can equip ourselves with the best financial resources and the most astute missiology available—but without prayer, we will not see spiritual strongholds broken down, nor the unevangelized peoples experiencing the gospel. ==The state of the gospel changes by prayer.=="* (368)

 ### Women in Mission